 - Graydon Royce, Minneapolis StarTribune

-Isabella Dawis is an actor, singer, pianist, and writer based in NYC.
+Isabella Dawis is a performer and playwright based in NYC and Minneapolis.
 Trained as a classical musician, she collaborates with artists of all disciplines to create genre-crossing new works.

-Isabella is bookwriter/lyricist for the musical HALF THE SKY with music by Tidtaya Sinutoke, which follows an Asian American woman climbing Mount Everest -- recently named the recipient of the 2020 Weston-Ghostlight New Musical Award.
-HALF THE SKY is a 2019 inaugural First Draft commission by the 5th Avenue Theatre, with further development at Theater Mu's New Eyes Festival and Theater Latté Da's NEXT Festival.
-As a playwright and librettist, Isabella's work has been supported by Musical Theatre Factory, the O'Neill Center, Town Stages, Central Square Theater, the Skeleton Rep, New England Conservatory, and the Schubert Club.
-Isabella is currently a 2019-2020 Rockwell Scholar at the Primary Stages Einhorn School of Performing Arts.
+Isabella is bookwriter/lyricist for the musical HALF THE SKY, the story of an Asian American woman climbing Mount Everest -- for which she and composer Tidtaya Sinutoke recently won the 2020 Weston-Ghostlight New Musical Award.
+HALF THE SKY is a 2019 inaugural First Draft commission by the 5th Avenue Theatre, with further development at Theater Mu's New Eyes Festival, Theater Latté Da's NEXT Festival, and the Rhinebeck Writers Retreat.
+As a playwright and librettist, Isabella's work has been supported by Musical Theatre Factory, the O'Neill Center, New York Theatre Barn, the Bushwick Starr, Town Stages, Central Square Theater, the Skeleton Rep, New England Conservatory, the Schubert Club, and a Rockwell Scholarship at the Primary Stages Einhorn School of Performing Arts.